VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 9.4 Final Remarks

-The PlateMate project has successfully delivered a comprehensive food delivery platform that addresses the specific needs of home-based food providers and customers seeking authentic home-cooked meals.
+The CookToDoor project has successfully delivered a comprehensive food delivery platform that addresses the specific needs of home-based food providers and customers seeking authentic home-cooked meals.
 The system demonstrates:

 - **Technical Excellence**: Modern technology stack, clean architecture, and best practices
 - **User-Centric Design**: Intuitive interfaces and seamless user experience